 - Tortilla Soup, starring Hector Elizando as a chef who has lost his sense of taste.
 An Ethnic Remake of Eat Drink Man Woman.

-- Poked fun at in Bill And Teds Excellent Adventure, in the scene where they pick up Beethoven; they carry him off the piano mid-song and he continues playing (that is to say, he mimes that he's still playing the piano).
+- Poked fun at in Bill & Ted's Excellent Adventure, in the scene where they pick up Beethoven; they carry him off the piano mid-song, and he continues playing (that is to say, he mimes that he's still playing the piano).

 - The Discworld book Soul Music mentioned that most composers have gone deaf by the time they die, this being the gods' idea of a joke.
 The joke is on the gods, of course.
 Deafness doesn't prevent a true composer from hearing the music; it prevents them from hearing the distractions.